proptest-rs/proptest/book/src/proptest/tutorial/arbitrary.md

  - `fn arbitrary_with` - the code that creates the canonical `Strategy` for this type

 It's important to consider what type you want to use for `Strategy`.
 Here, we explicitly write the type out.
 This uses static dispatch, which is often faster and easier to optimize, but has a few downsides:
  - you need to write out the type of the strategy.
 Even for this small function, it's a pretty lengthy function signature.
-In the worst case, it's impossible, since closures which produce un-nameable types.
+In the worst case, it's impossible, since some types are unnameable (e.g. closures which capture their environment)
  - it makes the implementation of `arbitrary_with` a part of your public API signature (if you expose `Arbitrary` impls in general from your crate).
 This means that changes to the implementation may require a breaking change.

 There are a couple of ways around this: